-In break with Trump, McConnell urges passage of defense bill
+Sen. Rand Paul delays defense bill vote over troop drawdowns

 If he does veto the defense bill, Congress could cut short its Christmas recess to hold override votes, senior House members said.

-“I think we can override the veto, if in fact he vetoes,″ House Majority Leader Steny Hoyer, D-Md., said Tuesday.
+“I think we can override the veto, if in fact he vetoes,” House Majority Leader Steny Hoyer, D-Md., said Tuesday.
 “I hope he does not veto.
 I hope he reconsiders.
-And I think he will get substantial pressure, advice (from Republicans) that, you know, you don’t want to put the defense bill at risk.″
+And I think he will get substantial pressure (from Republicans) that, you know, you don’t want to put the defense bill at risk.″

-Wyoming Rep. Liz Cheney, a member of the House Republican leadership, urged Trump not to follow through on his threat but said that, if he does veto it, “we should override.″

 The defense measure guides Pentagon policy and cements decisions about troop levels, new weapons systems and military readiness, military personnel policy and other military goals.
 Many programs can only go into effect if the bill is approved, including military construction.